Customer Experience Analytics - How to Measure and Improve CX.

 Jess Perenara-Wilkinson

 Measuring and improving CX starts with gathering as much customer intel as possible.
-This guide covers the key components of customer experience analytics, what to consider when evaluating a customer experience analytics solution, and how to use customer insights to build long-lasting, meaningful, and mutually beneficial customer relationships.
+This guide covers the key components of customer experience analysis, including how to choose a customer experience analytics solution.
+We'll dig deep into how to use customer insights to build long-lasting, meaningful, and mutually beneficial customer relationships.

 Customer experience (CX) analytics involves collecting, processing, and analyzing customer data to measure and improve CX.